zazikant/ax-translator/README.md

 A hungry man eats an apple.

-## Write a comedy telegraphic speech about:

-Man going to restaurant

-Man: starving.
-Enters restaurant.
-Waiter: menu.
-Man: eyes menu, brain: “food?”
-Orders steak, medium‑rare.
-Waiter: “how you want it?”
-Man: “like my ex—well done.”
-Plate arrives.
-Man: “is this a joke?”
-Fork: “no, it’s me.”
-Soup: “I’m too hot for this.”
-Bill arrives.
-Man: “pay with jokes?”
-Cashier: “only laughs accepted.”
-Man leaves, satisfied, stomach full, ego slightly bruised.

 ## Extract only action items:

 The team needs to finish the report, schedule a meeting, and send invoices by Friday